Rhiannan Iffland

 Rhiannan Iffland (born 9 September 1991) is an Australian high diver.
-She is a seven-time consecutive Red Bull Cliff Diving World Series champion (2016–2019, 2021–2023).
+She is a nine-time consecutive Red Bull Cliff Diving World Series champion (2016–2019, 2021–2025).
 She won her first championship in 2016 as a wildcard entrant in her debut year, the first-ever rookie to do so.

 Early life

 Rhiannan Iffland was born in Newcastle, New South Wales, on 9 September 1991.

 She grew up in Nords Wharf and trained at Belmont High School in trampolining with former world champion Brett Austine.
 After using her skills in a move to diving, from 2001 to 2006 she trained at the Hunter United Diving Academy, then joined the NSW Institute of Sport, training with future Olympic medallists Melissa Wu and Matthew Mitcham.

 Iffland was a medallist in 2007 at the CAMO International Canadian Championships, in 2008 at the Elite Junior Diving Championships in Melbourne and at the 2009 Australian Youth Olympic Festival.